GMOTGIT/GMOT-SSG/README.md

 -s --stylesheet option, which will take your input stylesheet link and place it inside the HTML.
 -o --output option, this option will place the output in your custom output directory.
 -v --version option, will display the current version of the program.
+-l --language option, will let you set the language for the HTML.
 -h --help option, will display the usage, options, and examples.
 -c --config option, will read the config JSON file for arguments instead of command line.
 ```